jags14385/myobOpsTechnical/README.md

-# Welcome to your CDK TypeScript project!
+# Hi

-You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`MyobOpsTechnicalStack`) which contains an Amazon Lambda + API Gateway.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.